 Explore more of Stavanger's top restaurants.

-Under put Southern Norway on the Michelin map when it received a star in 2020.
+Under, with its one star, put Southern Norway on the Michelin map in 2020.

 Located in Lindesnes, the spectacular underwater restaurant is the world's largest of its kind.